mendax1234/tp/docs/DeveloperGuide.md

 | v2.0 | NUS student | load my saved timetable | restore my plan without re-entering all modules |

 ### Use Cases
+(For all use cases below, the System is ModHero and the Actor is the user, unless otherwise specified.)

+#### Use Case: Add a Module
+MSS
+1. User enters a command to add a module (e.g. add CS1010 to Y1S1).
+2. ModHero checks if the module exists in the database.
+3. ModHero verifies that all prerequisites for the module are satisfied.
+4. ModHero adds the module to the specified year and semester in the timetable.
+5. ModHero confirms the successful addition with a message to the user.

+Extensions
+2a.
+Module does not exist in the database.
+2a1.
+ModHero fetches the module from the NUSMODS API.
+2a2.
+If still not found, ModHero displays: “Module not found.
+Please check the module code.”

+3a.
+Prerequisites are not satisfied.
+3a1.
+ModHero displays: “Cannot add CS2113 — prerequisites not met.”

+4a.
+The module already exists in the timetable.
+4a1.
+ModHero displays: “Module already exists in your timetable.”

+#### Use Case: Delete a Module

+MSS
+1. User enters a command to delete a module (e.g. delete CS1010).
+2. ModHero checks if the module exists in the timetable.
+3. ModHero verifies that deleting the module does not violate any prerequisite dependencies.
+4. ModHero deletes the module.
+5. ModHero displays a confirmation message.

+Extensions
+2a.
+Module not found in timetable.
+2a1.
+ModHero displays: “No such module found in timetable.”

+3a.
+Module is a prerequisite for another module.
+3a1.
+ModHero displays: “Cannot delete CS1010 — required for CS2040C.”

+#### Use Case: Declare Major

+MSS
+1. User enters a command to declare a major (e.g. major cs).
+2. ModHero retrieves the matching Major object from storage.
+3. ModHero loads all core modules associated with that major.
+4. Timetable is cleared and replaced with the new major’s core modules.
+5. ModHero displays: “Timetable cleared!
+Major set to Computer Science.”

+Extensions
+2a.
+Unsupported or invalid major entered.
+2a1.
+ModHero displays: “Sorry, this major is not supported.
+Try 'CS' or 'CEG'.”

+#### Use Case: View Timetable

+MSS
+1. User enters the command schedule.
+2. ModHero generates and displays the full 4-year timetable.
+3. The timetable shows all modules organised by year and semester.

+Extensions
+1a.
+No modules have been added.
+1a1.
+ModHero displays: “No modules in timetable yet.
+Use 'add' to begin planning.”

+#### Use Case: Save and Load Timetable

+MSS
+1. ModHero automatically saves the timetable after each change (add, delete, or major).
+2. When ModHero restarts, it automatically loads the last saved timetable.
+3. The user resumes from the same state as the previous session.

+Extensions
+2a.
+Saved file is missing or corrupted.
+2a1.
+ModHero displays: “Data file corrupted.
+Starting with an empty timetable.”

 ### Non-Functional Requirements